Skip to main navigation Skip to main content

-Vet Laser Therapy
+Pet Laser Therapy

 Our class IV laser provides safe and proven biochemical effects:

-• Increase production of cellular energy—Cells manage a wide range of functions in their tiny package (growing, moving, housekeeping, and so on) and most of those functions require energy.
+• Increase Production of Cellular Energy—Cells manage a wide range of functions in their tiny package (growing, moving, housekeeping, and so on), and most of those functions require energy.
 Cells seek their energy in the form of food molecules or sunlight; this is why laser therapy aids in cellular energy.

-• Promote cellular regeneration—Regeneration in biology mainly refers to the morphogenic processes that characterize the phenotypic plasticity of traits allowing multicellular organisms to repair and maintain the integrity of their physiological and morphological states.
+• Promote Cellular Regeneration—Regeneration in biology mainly refers to the morphogenic processes that characterize the phenotypic plasticity of traits, allowing multicellular organisms to repair and maintain the integrity of their physiological and morphological states.

-• Increase production of collagen—Collagen is a unique protein and the building material to renew cells in all areas of the body, including the hair, skin, nails, eyes, teeth, cartilage, bones, tendons, organs, arteries, blood vessels, hemoglobin, immune cells, and the immune system.
+• Increase Production of Collagen—Collagen is a unique protein and the building material to renew cells in all areas of the body, including the hair, skin, nails, eyes, teeth, cartilage, bones, tendons, organs, arteries, blood vessels, hemoglobin, immune cells, and the immune system.
 Collagen is responsible for 80% of all connective tissue and 75% of the skin.

 Pain Management